 - Speakers may not use their scheduled talk to promote irrelevant agendas.

 - Speakers may not bring company swag into the session room with the intent of distribution.
-Swag may only be distributed at the speaker’s company’s booth.
+Swag may only be distributed at the speaker’s company booth in the Expo Hall.

 Specific Session Types

 All track sessions (this excludes the Student Opportunity Lab and Poster Session)

 - Slide Template: Use the Anita Borg Institute designed PowerPoint template with the GHC 17 theme.
 Track Session Speakers will need to use the 4:3 ratio template, while Featured Speakers will use the 16:9 ratio template.
 You must use this template in its entirety for your panels, presentations and handouts.
 You may add your company logo as long as you don’t remove our GHC 17 logos.

 - Speaker Ready Room: Before you speak at GHC, you must submit your presentation slides into our Speaker Ready Room system, which will allow us to have your items ready to go upon your arrival.

 - Audio/Visual Information: The Anita Borg Institute will provide an LCD projector, projector screen, lectern, wired lectern microphone, two wireless handheld microphones, and one standing microphone for Q&A. Onsite Audio/Visual requests cannot be accommodated.